Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors: Equilibrium reconstruction with Pleiades

 This simulation modeled a short $P_\mathrm{NBI} = 1~\mathrm{MW}$ NBI pulse into an initially Maxwellian deuterium target WHAM plasma at $t=0$ with $n_e = 5\times10^{19}~\mathrm{m}^{-3}$ and $T_e = T_i = 10~\mathrm{eV}$.
 The simulation was evolved for $3.0~\mathrm{ms}$ and reconstructions were performed at $0.25~\textrm{ms}$ and $0.5~\textrm{ms}$ then every $0.5~\textrm{ms}$ afterward.
 The resulting time histories of the simulated values and reconstructed values of key parameters: $\langle\beta_0\rangle$, $\langle E_{i0}\rangle$, and $W_\mathrm{tot}$ are shown in Figure~\ref{fig:reconTraces}.

 Reconstructions indicated both gas-dynamic ions heated by NBI slowing down and hot kinetic sloshing NBI ions contributed to the pressure profile.
 The contribution of fast ions to the overall plasma $N_\mathrm{fast}/N_\mathrm{tot}$ increased over time as anticipated.
 Initially, agreement of the simulated parameters and reconstructed measurements was precise, however, the quality of the $\chi^2$ fits degraded over time and a $\sim 10\%$ overprediction of $\langle E_{i0} \rangle$ and $\sim 20\%$ overprediction $\langle \beta_0 \rangle$ developed.
-This may be a result of divergence between the fast-ion basis, which assumes steady-state and no trapped ions at the midplane due to sloshing ion induced potential trapping, from the underlying behavior of the ion distribution in \texttt{CQL3D-m} as $T_e$ and the ambipolar potential $\phi$ increase.
-Also, as mentioned in the Maxwellian case, \texttt{CQL3D-m} removes some particles to quickly and does not fully account for collisional confinement.
+This may be a result of divergence between the fast-ion basis, which assumes steady-state and no trapped ions at the midplane from sloshing ion induced ambipolar potential trapping, away from the underlying behavior of the ion distribution in \texttt{CQL3D-m} as $T_e$ and the ambipolar potential $\phi$ increase.
 Another probable source of error are differences in the reconstruction's assumed radial profiles from the actual radial profiles.
 This could be resolved with a larger number of diagnostics which would allow the profile to be constrained rather than fixed to some assumed radial profile.